 Situated on the western edge of the Twin Cities, Carver Park Reserve is home to the Lowry Nature Center, Grimm Farm Historic Site and King Waterbird Sanctuary.
-Visitors here may spot Trumpeter Swans, osprey, mink, white-tailed deer, barred owls and a variety of waterfowl and songbirds.
-Year-round, visitors here can explore activities that take advantage of our winding trails, rolling wooded terrain and interconnected lakes and marshes.
+Here, you may spot trumpeter swans, osprey, mink, white-tailed deer, barred owls and a variety of waterfowl and songbirds.
+Explore year-round activities that take advantage of winding trails, rolling wooded terrain and interconnected lakes and marshes.

 We take great care to preserve the natural beauty of this park through the efforts of our Natural Resources division.
 Volunteers are an important part of this work.
 Please contact us for opportunities in this or a variety of other volunteer-based roles.

 Funding to purchase a portion of the land for this park was provided by the Minnesota Environment and Natural Resources Trust Fund.

 Trails that connect to Carver